WBUR-FM

 WBUR-FM (90.9 FM) is a public radio station located in Boston, Massachusetts, owned by Boston University.
 Its programming is also known as WBUR News.
 The station is the largest of three NPR member stations in Boston, along with WGBH and WUMB-FM and produces nationally distributed programs, including On Point and Here and Now.
-WBUR previously produced Car Talk, Only a Game, Open Source, and The Connection (which was cancelled on August 5, 2005).
+WBUR previously produced Car Talk, Only a Game, Open Source, and The Connection.
 Radio Boston, launched in 2007, is its only purely local show.
 WBUR's positioning statement is "Boston's NPR News Station".
-The station's transmitter is located in Needham, while its studio is located on the Boston University campus.
+The station's transmitter is located on Cedar Street in Needham, while its studio is located inside WBUR CitySpace within the Lavine Broadcast Center on the Boston University campus on Commonwealth Avenue.

 WBUR also carries its programming on two other stations serving Cape Cod and the Islands: WBUH (89.1 FM) in Brewster, and WBUA (92.7 FM) in Tisbury.
 The latter station, located on Martha's Vineyard, uses the frequency formerly occupied by WMVY.
 In 1998, the station helped launch WRNI in Providence, Rhode Island—the first NPR station within that state's borders.
 It has since sold the station to a local group.

 According to Ken Mills, a Minneapolis broadcast consultant and Nielsen data, the number of WBUR listeners has grown since 2012, increasing from 409,000 to 534,400.
 In 2017, WBUR was named the sixth-most popular NPR news station in the United States.